ppy/osu-wiki/news/2018/2018-11-01-beatmap-spotlights-summer-2018.md

 [![](/wiki/shared/news/2018-11-01-beatmap-spotlights-summer-2018/mania/ongaku.jpg)](https://osu.ppy.sh/beatmapsets/540432)

-Our masters of 7K, ::Kawawa::{ user=4647754 } & ::Critical\1Star::{ user=3793196 } once again return with a beautiful and challenging mapset, Yu_Asahina's "Ongaku -resolve-".
+Our masters of 7K, ::Kawawa::{ user=4647754 } & ::Critical_Star::{ user=3793196 } once again return with a beautiful and challenging mapset, Yu_Asahina's "Ongaku -resolve-".

 As the difficulty progresses, Kawawa and Critical_Star express and interpret the mixture of piano rolls and flow of the rhythm using complex long notes with fast delay patterns.
 7K players will once again fall in love with this challenging track and will make them seek for much more from them!